 - The surgeon will then close the PDA by tying off each end of the vessel and dividing it by cutting it between the two ends that were tied off.

-The risk of complications associated with the actual PDA closure is low.
-Babies with lung disease from prematurity and on ventilators prior to surgery may have a complicated recovery related more to their lung disease than the actual operation.
+The risk of complications associated with PDA closure is low.
+Babies with lung disease from prematurity and those on ventilators prior to surgery may have a complicated recovery related more to their lung disease than the actual operation.